UNCAP: Uncertainty-Guided Neurosymbolic Planning Using Natural Language Communication for Cooperative Autonomous Vehicles: Conclusion

 \section{Conclusion}

-We propose \textbf{U}ncertainty-guided \textbf{N}atural language \textbf{C}ooperative \textbf{A}utonomous \textbf{P}lanning (\oursnospace), a vision–language model-based planning approach for CAVs that communicate via natural language.
-Compared to previous cooperative planning approaches that exchange expensive raw perception data or globally broadcast textual communication with no indication of perception uncertainty, \ours features a two-stage communication process where (i) an ego CAV first identifies a smaller subset of relevant CAVs for communication, and (ii) the selected CAVs then transmit messages with an explicit quantitative expression of their perception uncertainty.
-These quantitative scores enable the ego CAV to selectively fuse only the most relevant messages that maximize mutual information into its decision-making.
-Experiments on diverse CAV benchmark driving scenarios demonstrate that \ours offers state-of-the-art performance in driving quality, communication bandwidth efficiency, and reduced planning uncertainty, indicating that \ours holds promising potential for reliable planning at scale.
+We propose \oursnospace, a vision–language model-based planning approach for CAVs using natural language communication.
+Unlike traditional methods that broadcast raw data or unfiltered text, \ours employs a two-stage process: (i) identifying relevant CAVs and (ii) exchanging messages containing explicit quantitative perception uncertainty.
+By fusing only the most informative messages, \ours achieves state-of-the-art driving performance and bandwidth efficiency.
+Our results demonstrate \oursnospace's potential for reliable, scalable planning in complex environments.

-\textbf{Future Work.} We aim to extend \ours to handle human-driven vehicles and interpret natural-language instructions for mixed-traffic scenarios.
-In addition, we aim to analyze and accounting for dynamic realistic network conditions, including packet loss and variable bandwidth, and evaluate full-trajectory planning uncertainty.
-Finally, we aim to test \ours on a CAV fleet in the real-world assess performance under real-world sensor noise, vehicle dynamics, and communication imperfections.
+\textbf{Future Work.} We plan to extend \ours to mixed-traffic scenarios involving human-driven vehicles and natural language instructions.
+Additionally, we will investigate the impact of realistic network conditions (e.g., packet loss) and evaluate performance on physical CAV fleets to account for real-world sensor noise and vehicle dynamics.

+\begin{acks} This material is based upon work supported in part by the Lockheed Martin Corporation under grant No. MRA16-005-RPP023, the Office of Naval Research (ONR) under Grant No. N00014-22-1-2254, the Defense Advanced Research Projects Agency (DARPA) contract FA8750-23-C-1018, DARPA ANSR: RTXCW2231110, and the Army Research Laboratory under Cooperative Agreement Number W911NF-25-2-0021, W911NF-24-1-0220, and W911NF-23-2-0011.